rawrmaan/restyped/README.md

 - **Unopinionated.** Works with any new or existing REST API
 - **Universal.** Can support any server framework or REST client
 - **Lightweight.** Most server and client implementations don't even add any code--just types
-- **Use existing syntax.** Declare and call your HTTP routes the same way you always have
+- **Use existing syntax.** Write your REST routes and clients the same way you always have
 - **Great for private APIs.** Keep API clients across your organization in sync with the latest changes
 - **Great for public APIs.** Create an API definition so TypeScript users can consume your API fully typed
 - **Easy to learn and use.** Start using RESTyped in typically less than one minute per route